rkaufman13/rkaufman13-mysite/_posts/2025-03-09-customizing-the-command-line.md

 categories: things-i-learned
 tags: command-line linux
 excerpt_separator: <!--more-->
+description: The shell is personal.
+Why not make it customized to your every whim?
 ---

 The shell is personal.
 Why not make it customized to your every whim?